km3ll/km3ll.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Kmell.
-I hope you find something useful here.
+I find these resources interesting and worth sharing.